Description

 Lisa Maks, RN, MN, CDE

-Lisa brings 36 years of nursing, with 20 years as a Certified Diabetes Educator in the diabetes field and on her move from Ontario to Vancouver in 2021, has the privilege to be the first Diabetes Clinical Nurse Specialist for Providence Health Care in Vancouver, BC and the only one in the province.
-The Diabetes CNS role includes providing expert consultation to prescribers, leadership, education and leading quality improvement projects and research.
+Lisa is a Diabetes Clinical Nurse Specialist for Providence Health Care on her move west in 2022.
+She brings 38 years of nursing, with 22 years in the diabetes field.
+In her role, she provides expert consultation to prescribers, quality improvement projects, leadership, and engages in education and research.
 She makes change at a systems level to provide evidence-based improvements to diabetes management for the people we serve.
-She’s also had academic ties as an Associate Clinical Professor with McMaster University School of Nursing in Hamilton, Ontario since 2008 and is currently an Adjunct Professor at University of British Columbia.
-She has presented nationally for 20 years speaking on diabetes-related topics.
-She is passionate about diabetes management and has worked in a variety of settings from in-patient, out-patient to the community.
+Since 2008, she had academic ties with McMaster University School of Nursing in Hamilton, Ontario, and is currently an Adjunct Professor at the University of British Columbia in Vancouver, BC.
+Lisa is also a current member of the Diabetes Canada Clinical Practice Guidelines committee for revision of the Diabetes and Older Adult chapter.
+She is passionate about diabetes management and has worked in a variety of settings from in-patient, out-patient, to community settings.